wanmeihuali/babyagi/README.md

 1. Pulls the first task from the task list.
 2. Sends the task to the execution agent, which uses OpenAI's API to complete the task based on the context.
-3. Enriches the result and stores it in Pinecone.
+3. Enriches the result and stores it in [Chroma](docs.trychroma.com).
 4. Creates new tasks and reprioritizes the task list based on the objective and the result of the previous task.
 The execution_agent() function is where the OpenAI API is used.
 It takes two parameters: the objective and the task.
 It then sends a prompt to OpenAI's API, which returns the result of the task.
 The prompt consists of a description of the AI system's task, the objective, and the task itself.
 The result is then returned as a string.